bta4935/Web-Agent/Information/task.md

 Okay, let's refactor the `api.ts` file into smaller, more manageable modules.
 This improves organization and makes the code easier to maintain.

-We'll break it down into these logical parts:
+We'll break it down innpm install --save-dev shxto these logical parts:

 1.  **`errors.ts`**: Handles custom error types and the generic error handler.
 2.  **`options.ts`**: Contains functions for validating the URL and parsing various options from query parameters.